Welcome to the Rudloe and environs website.

-During this period (the US overthrow of Allende's government), the US was killing hundreds of thousands* of civilians in Vietnam, Laos and Cambodia through its bombing.
+And while the US was overthrowing democratically-elected governments in Central and South America, it was killing hundreds of thousands* of civilians in Vietnam, Laos and Cambodia through its bombing.
 The CIA waged a proxy war in Laos, dropping two million tons of ordnance.
 The CIA has called the effort “the largest paramilitary operations ever undertaken by the CIA.”
 The bombing campaign began in 1964 and lasted until 1973.
 This proxy war was unknown to many at the time.
 An airline secretly owned by the CIA, Air America, hugely assisted in the operation.

 In Laos alone, we find the following statistics: